kp9001/awesome/README.md

 - `alt+shift+number` -- move client to tag number
 - `alt+ctrl+number` -- toggle view tag number on current tag

+### Screenshots

+- `print` -- screenshot everything (all screens)
+- `alt+print` -- screenshot active client
+- `shift+print` -- select region to screenshot

+### Recording

+- `alt+control+print` -- launch terminal with interactive prompts to being screen/webcam recordings

+Screenshots will by default be saved in `$HOME/pictures/.screenshots` and recordings will be saved in `$HOME/videos/.recordings`.
+These directories will be created if they do not exist.
+In order to take advantage of these features, please read the relevant details in the installation section!

 ### Volume

 Volume up/down keys perform their normal function.
 This can be changed to any keys in `rc.lua`.
 Search for "volume controls".